-During the year, the Group incurred losses of US\$ 18.95 million and the Group's total equity as at 31 December 2019 was US\$ 42.62 million which is less than the minimum capital requirement of US\$ 100 Million required under LR Module of Volume 2 of the Central Bank of Bahrain (CBB) rule book (LR 2.5.2B).
-The shareholders vide resolution dated 18 July 2019 have decided to convert the Bank to a 'Category 1' investment entity and have submitted the application for the same to the CBB.
-The minimum capital required for Category 1 investment entity is US\$ 2.65 million.
+During the year, the Group incurred losses of US\$ 1.67 million and the Group's equity attributable to shareholders of the Bank as at 31 December 2020 was US\$ 40.78 million which is less than the minimum capital requirement of US\$ 100 million under LR Module of Volume 2 of the CBB Rulebook (LR 2.5.2B).
+The shareholders vide resolution dated 18 July 2019 have decided to convert the Bank to a 'Category 1' investment entity and applied for conversion of license from Bank to 'Category 1' investment entity to CBB.